nafizjiwa/REACT-REDUX-Complex-State/README.md

 # REDUX API-Strategy-For-A-Complex-State

 ## Intro Strategies for Complex State
-- THE REDUX STORE MANAGES STATE</br>
+- REDUX - porvides a centralized STOREto MANAGE STATE</br>
-- REDUX: is one-way data flow --> State → View → Actions → State → View</br>
+        - is one-way data flow --> State → View → Actions → State → View</br>
-- To design a store’s state we need:</br>
+- DESIGN a store’s state we need:</br>
       - Action creators - To describe how to change the state</br>
       - Reducers functions - To modify the state</br>
       - Connection - Connect the Redux store to React components.</br>

 ## Slices
-#### (defines an Apps Inital State)
+#### (defines an Apps Inital State Object)
-- A Redux slice is a property of the state object managed by Redux store.
-Slice=StateProperty`
+- A Redux:
+- `Slice = THE TOP LEVEL StateProperty` OF THE STATE OBJECT
 - Slice includes data, array of object, or strings

-        const initialState = {                 --> THIS STATE HAS 2 SLICES
+        const initialState = {         --> THIS STATE OBJECT HAS 2 SLICES
               todos:                            ---> SLICE 1
                [                                ---> ARRAY OF OBJECTS
                     {